 Mr B then went around back and began to commit surgery upon Harvey the Harvest Pumpkin and scooped out his innards, saving the seeds which were then roasted along with the Turkey (they were delicious with a sprinkling of salt!)

-Ms P came out to lend a helping hand to give Harvey a face to be proud of (Ms P sniffs at those who use stencils) and with a few whacks and cuts, Ta Da!
-One Carved Pumpkin!
+Ms P came out to lend a helping hand to give Harvey a face to be proud of

 So it looks like a New Tradition has begun at Quail Hill: find a pumpkin in next door's compost pile, and carve it in readiness for All Hallow's at the end of the month.